lepture/shibuya/docs/writing/lists.rst

-:description: Markup of lists in Sphinx, and how it looks like in Shibuya.
+:description: Markup of lists in Sphinx, and how it looks like on Shibuya.

 Lists
 =====